Badr9907/geo/Readme.md

 - `main.go` - Starts the web server and sets up routes.
 - `handlers/` - Contains Go files for HTTP handlers and API data fetching.
 - `templates/` - HTML templates for the home page and artist detail pages.
+- `static/style.css` - Css styling for the homepage artistspage and error.

 ## API